Harlem Shuffle

 "Harlem Shuffle" is an R&B song written and originally recorded by the duo Bob & Earl in 1963.
 The song describes a dance called the “Harlem Shuffle”, and mentions several other contemporary dances of the early 1960s, including the Monkey Shine, the Limbo, the Hitch hike, the Slide, and the Pony.
+The opening horn fanfare intro from the original 1963 recording was sampled by House of Pain for their 1992 hit "Jump Around".

-In 1986, it was covered by the British rock band The Rolling Stones on their album Dirty Work.
+In 1986, it was covered by the British rock band the Rolling Stones on their album Dirty Work.

 Bob & Earl

 There was no pre-existing dance called the "Harlem Shuffle".
 The song was based on an instrumental number called "Slauson Shuffletime" (named after a boulevard in Los Angeles) by another Los Angeles singer, Round Robin.
 Bob & Earl's original single, arranged by Gene Page, peaked at on the Billboard Hot 100 chart and on the Cash Box chart.
 The record was a commercial failure when first released in the UK in 1963, but on reissue in 1969 peaked at on the UK singles chart.
 It was released on Marc Records, a subsidiary of Titan Records.
 Barry White stated in a 1995 interview with the Boston Herald that, despite many claims to the contrary, he had no involvement with "Harlem Shuffle", though Page and White later worked extensively together.

 In 2003, the original Bob & Earl version of the song was ranked by the music critics of The Daily Telegraph on their list of the "50 Best Duets Ever".
 The song was used in the 1989 comedy-drama film Shag and the 2017 Edgar Wright-directed film Baby Driver and also appeared on its soundtrack.